Inhale deeply through your nose, filling your lungs completely.

 Since it is such an automatic function, think of how many times you’ve disregarded the advice to “just breathe.”
 We all know we should, but why do we disregard the importance of breathing properly?

-How you breathe can affect how you perceive certain situations.
+How you breathe can also affect how you perceive certain situations.

-When you get scared, you’ll inhale sharply and then you'll subconsciously be holding your breath afterwards.
+If you have ever had anything scare you, you’ll often inhale sharply and then you may not realize that you’re holding it afterward.
 This triggers your fight-or-flight response and will change how you perceive your surroundings.

 The importance of breath.

 If you’ve ever taken a yoga class, you might have noticed that apart from the movement itself, there is a large focus on breathing properly.
-It’s very controlled and deliberate, which allows you to connect deeper within yourself and it helps you relieve stress.
+It’s very controlled and deliberate, which allows you to connect deeper within yourself.
 (Here is a better explanation from a true yogi of the importance of breathing in yoga.)

 Even in non-yoga settings, you’ll often hear people instructed to focus on their breathing in strenuous scenarios, like while giving birth or weightlifting.
 When we are under a lot of stress, it’s easy for our mind to redirect the energy of breathing to the task at hand, which can become dangerous.